crystallabs/event_handler/README.md

 my.emit TripleClickedEvent, 7, 8, 9
 ```

-Here is an example of an Event subclass that counts the number of emits:
+Here is an example of an Event subclass that counts the number of times
+the event was instantiated:

 ```crystal
 require "src/event_handler"